Actively Recruiting

 You may qualify if you...

-• Willingness to donate blood and respiratory samples for future research
+• Willing to donate blood and respiratory samples for research

-• Good general health with no significant medical history or abnormal physical exam
+• Good general health without significant medical history

-• Stable vital signs for nasal mucosal biopsy and related procedures
+• Stable vital signs (for nasal procedures and sputum induction)

 Not Eligible